 The higher the lapse ratios, the faster the portfolio will be eroded.
 Viridium Group therefore has a vital interest in ensuring that customers retain their policies with the portfolio companies.
 If the overall portfolio shrinks unnecessarily, this will lead to inadequate leveraging of the potential economies of scale that are vital to the business model.

 A decisive factor for customer retention, along with the services provided under the policies, is of course the quality of service.
-Within Viridium Group the lapse ratios have steadily decreased to a Group-wide average of 3.6 percent across all policies (as of end 2017).
+Within Viridium Group the lapse ratios have steadily decreased to a Group-wide average of 3.1 percent across all policies (as of end 2018, without Generali Leben).

 Stringent regulatory requirements

-To date, Viridium Group has gained approval through the German Federal Financial Supervisory Authority (BaFin), after successfully completing an extensive review, for the acquisition of Heidelberger Lebensversicherung AG, Skandia Lebensversicherung AG and at last in summer 2017 the portfolio of Protektor Lebensversicherung-AG (former portfolio of Mannheimer Lebensversicherung).
-An important priority for BaFin is ensuring that the rights of policy holders are fully respected in the transfer of portfolios.
-Viridium Group manages a total of about more than 960,000 policies at present.
+To date, Viridium Group has acquired the Heidelberger Lebensversicherung AG, Skandia Lebensversicherung AG, the portfolio of Protektor Lebensversicherungs-AG (former portfolio of Mannheimer Lebensversicherung, today Entis Lebensversicherung) and recently Generali Lebensversicherung AG, having gained approval through the German Federal Financial Supervisory Authority (BaFin) after successfully completing an extensive review.
+An important priority for BaFin is ensuring that the rights of policy holders are fully respected at the change of the ownership.
+Viridium Group currently manages a total of about 4.8 million policies.

 As an alternative to the purchase of portfolios, the Viridium Group via its portfolio companies provides third-party administration services (TPA) for life insurance portfolios.
 Under this model, the policies are migrated to Viridium Group's portfolio management systems, with legal ownership remaining with the original insurer.
 With the lower maintenance and investment expenditures for IT and portfolio management systems, the insurers gain considerable financial freedom.